Fury Professional Grappling meet takes center stage at Savannah Air National Guard Base

-U.S. Air Force Tech.
-Sgt.
-Talia Reed, a supply specialist with the 165th Airlift Wing, Georgia Air National Guard (GA ANG) sings the National Anthem during a live-streamed professional grappling match hosted at the Air Dominance Center's fifth-generation aircraft hangar at Savannah Air National Guard Base.
-Ga., April 4, 2024.
-The "Grapple at the Guard '' event, a Fury Professional Grappling match sponsored by the UFC, is in collaboration with ANG Recruiting and the GA ANG, that allowed the Air National Guard to showcase its mission sets and bring awareness to its global presence.
+U.S. Airmen assigned to the 165th Air Support Operations Squadron, 165th Airlift Wing, Georgia Air National Guard, pose for a photo on the ramp of a C-130J Super Hercules, Apr.
+4, 2024 at Savannah Air National Guard Base, Ga.
+The "Grapple at the Guard '' event, a Fury Professional Grappling match sponsored by the UFC, is in collaboration with ANG Recruiting and the Georgia ANG, that allowed the Air National Guard to showcase its mission sets and bring awareness to its global presence.
 (U.S. Air National Guard photo by Master Sgt.
 Caila Arahood)

 |Date Taken: